Can You Compost Human Waste?

 How Do We Dispose of Human Waste?

 Advancements in life have enabled us to eliminate our waste through toilets.
 Toilets are available all over the world and require enough water for proper running.
-Unfortunately, there are some areas where such water may be unavailable, there are breaks in the sewer line, or the toilets are unavailable entirely.
+Unfortunately, there are some areas where such water may be unavailable, there are breaks in the sewer line, or the toilets are inaccessible entirely.

 Of all ways to dispose of trash, human waste should never be disposed of with regular trash and should be placed in a separate waste bag.

-In doing so, such waste can then be taken to the municipal, city or local composting facilities, that use hot compost and come up with compost that is safe for use on edible crops.
-You can also come up with your own makeshift toilet where you use a plastic bucket and seat lids.
+In doing so, such waste can then be taken to the municipal, city, or local composting facilities that use hot compost and come up with compost that is safe for use on edible crops.

 There are also portable or camp toilets that can be purchased and the mechanism to empty them is easy once they fill up.
-Another thought is to look for compostable toilets which have a mechanism on how to eliminate or compost human waste with ease.
+Another thought is to look for compostable toilets that have a mechanism on how to eliminate or compost human waste with ease.

-You can also look for commercially made waste bags that contain powdered absorbent and bacterial enzymes that break down human waste allowing the entire bag to be disposed of in regular trash.
+You can also look for commercially made waste bags that contain powdered absorbent and bacterial enzymes that break down human waste, allowing the entire bag to be disposed of in regular trash.
 However, you will still need a bucket and seat lid for when a toilet is not available.